kabanero-io/events-operator/README.md

 [Configuring webhooks for organization events in your enterprise account](https://help.github.com/en/github/setting-up-and-managing-your-enterprise-account/configuring-webhooks-for-organization-events-in-your-enterprise-account).

 If you are not working within an enterprise, you may also create per-repository webhook.

+#### Test webhook

+Make a change to an appsody project on github.
+- Initiate a pull request
+- Iniitite a merge
+- Initiate a tag on master.

 #### Kabanero Web hook Processing Flow for Appsody Projects